HHS/OPRE-OPS/docs/adr/007-use-s3-for-document-storage.md

 ## Context

-We need a document storage system for Unicorn because it needs to store documents and objects such as invoices, and contracts.
+We need a document storage system for OPS because it needs to store documents and objects such as invoices, and contracts.

 ### Explanation of the tech concept
 Document storage system is a system that stores application content.
 The content can be files of different sizes and formats.

 ### Options Considered

-We did not considered options other than Amazon S3.
+We did not consider options other than Amazon S3.
 This decision is driven by our cloud environment choice of using cloud.gov.
 S3 is a tool available within cloud.gov and any other choice will require additional procurement.

 ## Decision